Skip to Content

 This post may contain affiliate links.
 If you click an affiliate link and make a purchase, I may earn a commission.
 Also, as an Amazon Associate I earn from qualifying purchases.

-Do cherry blossoms grow cherries or do they not produce any fruit at all?
+Do cherry blossoms grow cherries?
+Are their fruits edible?
+Or do they not produce any fruit at all?
+Let me walk you through the answers below.

 (Some) Cherry Blossoms Do Grow Cherries